antroy/live_odds/README.md

 # live_odds
-Skeleton for a live_odds application in Erlang
+Live_odds application in Erlang

+## Mix / Relx

+Build tool for Erlang.
+Mix can be downloaded from